frankiezeager/jekyll-now/_posts/2018-05-23-moving-to-aws-beanstalk.md

 $ eb create app_name --interactive
 {% endhighlight %}

-## You're all set and it should have been deployed!
+## You're all set to deploy!

+Run a simple `eb deploy` to archive your app version and deploy your application.

 If you have any issues, you can always check out the AWS documentation [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-flask.html).